 9. We are grateful for your support for the past 18 years

-We are extremely grateful for all of your help for the past 18 years.
-Even if we don’t show it by saying thank you, just know that we truly appreciate you.
-Thank you for driving us to activities, making dinner, cheering us on at sporting or artistic events, volunteering at school, making holidays special, taking us on vacation, exploring new places, supporting our interests, giving us advice, helping with school, and being there for emotional support.
+We are incredibly grateful for all of your help for the past 18 years.
+Even if we don’t show it by saying thank you, know that we genuinely appreciate you.
+Thank you for driving us to activities, making dinner, cheering us on at sporting or artistic events, volunteering at school, making holidays unique, taking us on vacation, exploring new places, supporting our interests, giving us advice, helping with school, and being there for emotional support.

 10. We love you, even if we don’t always show it

-Entering college is stressful, and sometimes we forget to tell our parents that we love them and are so appreciative of them!
+Entering college is stressful, and sometimes we forget to tell our parents that we love and appreciate them!

 Parents, thank you for all of your help in preparing us for college, we are very thankful for you!